skntbcn/mysql.migrator/README.md

 # Optional.
 Migrate grants between MySQL instances.
 By default, grants are not migrated unless this flag is set.
 -g, --migrate-grants

 # Optional.
 Number of threads to use for database migration.
-Default is to use all CPU cores except one.
+Please note that each database will launch 4 threads to migrate tables
 -t THCOUNT, --thread-count THCOUNT

 # Optional.
 Only check the last migration process.
 No changes will be made